Band Canyon 4 "Battle of the Bangs"

 Inspired by The Beatles, Bay City Central students John Hale (vocals) and Tom Smith (keyboards) started playing music together.
 By the start of 1965, they had put together a band called 'The Epics' and signed on with Bill Kehoe and Delta Promotions who began managing and booking the group – most often at Kehoe's Band Canyon teen club in Bay City.
 Hale and Smith would become figures of controversy during the fall of 1965, however, when the length of their hair became a disciplinary issue at Bay City Central High School and the subject of numerous stories in the Bay City Times.

 "I kind of knew Tom but we became much closer after we started playing music together," Hale recalled.
 "I was just the singer at that time."
-The Epics' first gigs were at school parties and dances, but after they won a Battle of the Bands competition at Daniel's Den in Saginaw, the group won a cash prize and engagements to play at the popular teen club.
+The Epics' first gigs were at school parties and dances, but after they won a Battle of the Bands competition at Daniel's Den in Saginaw, the group earned a cash prize and engagements to play at the popular teen club.

 In a recent interview John Hale picked up the story.
 "Our bass player got drafted and Bill Kehoe, who was managing us at the time, said to me, 'Why don't you play bass'?
 When I told him that I didn't know how, he said 'You're gonna learn'; and that night he brought a bass guitar and amp to my house.
 My mother, who wasn't a music teacher but was an accomplished musician who played organ in church, sat up with me and taught me how to play the chromatic scales and I've been a bass player ever since," Hale recalled.